Coffee Equipment Maintenance in Jacksonville FL | Busy Bean Coffee

 How often should coffee equipment be maintained in Jacksonville?

 High-volume commercial machines need professional maintenance every 3 months.
 Lower-volume offices can extend to 6 months.
-The humid Jacksonville climate accelerates mineral buildup, so err on the side of more frequent service.
+The humid Jacksonville climate and hard water accelerate mineral buildup, so err on the side of more frequent service—especially near the coast.

 What does coffee equipment maintenance include?

 A typical visit includes: cleaning and descaling the boiler, backflushing the brew group, inspecting seals and gaskets, lubricating moving parts, checking water temperature and pressure, and calibrating the grinder.
-Busy Bean Coffee's managed service also includes replacement of water filters and minor parts.
+Busy Bean Coffee's managed service also includes replacement of water filters and minor parts like group gaskets and shower screens.

 Can maintenance reduce energy costs?